 paroi inner wall, partition.
 Cognate with parietal (“about wall”).
 As a mnemonic, consider English parapet (“low wall”), which is not a cognate.
 Examples, la paroi / le mur de la chambre (“the bedroom wall”); les parois d’un vase (“the inner surface of a vase”).

 mousse foam, froth.
 Cognate with moss.
 Foam looks like the moss grass.
 This word has entered English vocabulary as a food especially chocolate mousse (mousse au chocolat in French).
 Not to be confused with English mouse (souris in French).
 Unrelated to mousson (“monsoon”).
 Example, mousse à raser (“shaving cream”, literally “foam for shaving”; this phrase can also be used as a mnemonic if you can associate mousse with moustache).

 connerie bullshit; stupidity, stupid thing to do.
 Possibly cognate with con as in con-artist.

 laid ugly.
 Cognate with loathsome (“repulsive”, “disgusting”), loath (“unwilling”, but originally “loathsome”) if traced to Proto-Germanic.
 But this etymology hardly helps.
 As a mnemonic, think of either a lad or a lady that is not so pretty.
 Or imagine drinking milk (le lait) turned someone ugly.

 beurre butter (cognate).
 From Latin butyrum, contracted to but’rum, and tr changed rr for easier pronunciation (just like that in Latin putrere “putrid” > French pourrir “to rot”).
-Alternatively, use a mnemonic such as “I like to eat Mexican burrito with butter.” or “You’ll burp a lot if you eat too much butter.”
+Alternatively, use a mnemonic such as “Mexican burrito with butter” or “you’ll burp a lot if you eat too much butter”.
 Not to be confused with bourrer (“to cram”).

 canard duck; fake news, hoax.
 A duck’s quack sounds like this word.
 This word in its second sense has entered English vocabulary.
 This sense is said to be from vendre un canard à moitié (“to half-sell ducks”); the story goes, a guy sells duck at an unreasonably low price, but only for half of other sellers’ amount, which he indicates only in small text at the bottom of his sign.
 If the first sense is remembered, the second is easy since English quack can also mean both “duck’s sound” and “charlatan”.
 Example, le vilain petit canard (“the ugly duckling”; vilain means “ugly”, not “villain”).

-cabane cabin (cognate).
+cabane cabin (cognate), hut, shack.

 tempe temple (anatomical part) (cognate).
 Note that temple as “building for worship” is still temple in French.
 Not to be confused with temporary (temporaire in French).